fotomash/zanalytics-quant/README.md

 Copy `.env.sample` (or `.env.template` for the full set) to `.env`, fill in the sensitive values, and keep the real file out of version control.
 Never commit secrets to the repository.
 Docker Compose reads `.env` through its `env_file` directive and injects those variables into services like `mcp`.
-In CI pipelines, provide the same variables via your environment or secret manager—containers no longer mount `.env` directly.
+For deployments, supply these values through your deployment configuration or a dedicated secrets manager—containers no longer mount `.env` directly.

 Key variables to configure before launching: